fablabedp/fablabedp-wiki/edgefinding.md

 Measure X offset:

-First, measure the X offset.
+First of all, measure the X offset.
 Use the manual controls to move the spindle alongside the stock on the outside (opposite from the A table side) of the stock.
 The edge finding tool should be parallel to the X face of the stock.

 Bump the wobbler on the edge finder slightly so that it is not concentric with the shank.
 Turn on the spindle using the MIDI command G0 G90 M5 S1000.
 [Do not exceed the maximum speed for which the edge finder is rated.]